Zoning

 The site plan change project must support the goals and principles of the city's strategy, general plan, land policy and land use implementation program.
 In accordance with the city's land policy, the first site plan is basically drawn up for land owned by the city.

-• Typical measures that require changes to the site plan are, for example, changes in purpose of use and reorganization of building sectors and rights.
+Typical measures that require changes to the site plan are, for example, changes in purpose of use and reorganization of building sectors and rights.
 A plan change is usually required if, for example, you want to build an apartment building on a townhouse plot, you want to convert a residential property into a commercial property, or you need to increase the building right.

 We help in evaluating the necessity of a site plan change, so contact the planning office before submitting a plan change application.

-• Discuss project goals with city planning.
+Discuss project goals with city planning.
 A reference plan for the project must be presented as early as possible, based on which the goals of the plan can be discussed and, if necessary, a negotiation organized.
 However, the reference plan must be presented at the latest in connection with the plan change application.
 When the goals of the project are clear and the need for a plan change has been jointly determined, you can submit a plan change application.
 You can get instructions on how to submit an application from planning.

-• The land use agreement is usually made after the draft phase of the plan and it must be approved and signed before the plan is approved.
-In the land use agreement, the benefit of the increase in land value arising from the plan for the land owner is assessed, and property transfers and the implementation of the plan are agreed upon.
-In Riihimäki, land use agreements are drawn up by the city in accordance with the country policy program.
+The land use agreement assesses the benefit of the land value increase resulting from the plan for the landowner and agrees on the transfer of property and the implementation of the plan.
+In Riihimäki, land use agreements are drawn up in accordance with the city's land policy guidelines.

 The applicant for a plan change is responsible for all costs related to the plan change and, in addition, for the obligations agreed in, for example, the land use agreement.